KenNewcomb/Lyricist/README.md

 Lyricist
 ======

 Lyricist prints the lyrics of the currently playing song to the shell.
-The program determines the currently playing song and scrapes various websites for lyrics.
+The program grabs the track information from the operating system and scrapes various websites for lyrics.

 News
 ----